notallm/notallm.github.io/_posts/2023-07-08-success-sam-altman.md

 ---

 “Success is the sum of small efforts — repeated day in and day out” - Robert Collier, a self-help writer known for his book *The Secret of the Ages*.

+---

+The [Hacker News](https://news.ycombinator.com/item?id=36643754) discussion was quite interesting, for many people gave their own thoughts and ideas about what success means and how they think one should achieve it.